 Symptoms and Signs

 In hereditary forms, dermal laxity may be present at birth or develop later; it occurs wherever the skin is normally loose and hanging in folds, most obviously on the face.
 Affected children have mournful or Churchillian facies and a hooked nose.
-The benign autosomal recessive form also causes developmental retardation and joint laxity.
+The benign autosomal recessive form also causes intellectual disability and joint laxity.
 GI tract hernias and diverticula are common.
 If the disorder is severe, progressive pulmonary emphysema may precipitate cor pulmonale.
 Bronchiectasis, heart failure, and aortic aneurysms can also occur.